devimanava/capstone-project/README.md

 For this exercise, a supervised regression learning approach is used since the objective is to predict the energy values based on nutrient profile.
 The expected output is a predicted energy value based on the nutrient composition provided in the food label

 ### Development Details
-- The Jupyter notebook capstone_V1.ipynb has the code and execution results for each phase listed above
+- The Jupyter notebook capstone_final.ipynb has the code and execution results for each phase listed above
 - The file data_prep_bq.sql is a BigQuery query template that reads the different CSV files downloaded from the USDA FDC website for branded data and conducts necessary joins and pivots to get the data in the required format for this project.
 - The file final_result_v2_csv.zip contains the file final_result_v2.csv, which is the output of the BigQuery execution and is used as the starting point in the Jupyter notebook
 - The file 'Capstone - Food Category Mapping-Sheet1.csv' is an offline manual exercise to clean the number of branded food categories.
 Additional context can be viewed in the Jupyter notebook